Lineblocs/site/app/docs/quickstarts/execline-conference-reference.md

 1. In the lineblocs dashboard please click [DID Numbers -> My Numbers](https://app.lineblocs.com/#/dashboard/dids/my-numbers)
 2. Click the "Edit" button next to your number
 3. Update the "Attached Flow" field
-4. click "Save"
+4. Click "Save"

 ## Testing the flow

 To test as a caller:
 Call the conferencing line number

 To test as a host:
-Use the host number to call into the conferenciing line
+Use the host number to call into the conferencing line

 ## Next Steps

 In this guide we went over a reference conferencing app integration.
 For more related articles please see:
+In this guide, we went over a reference conferencing app integration.
+For more related articles, please see:

 [Create a cold transfer](https://lineblocs.com/resources/quickstarts/setup-cold-transfers)